top of page

 The work presented in the book The Circle Way[3] by Christina Baldwin & Ann Linnea reminds us that in circle process 'there is a leader in every chair'; shifting us back into a collaborative practice as opposed to an authoritative one.
 The Circle Way demonstrates exactly how the practice of sitting in circle, in a collaborative process can be used in a variety of settings, from women's circles to corporate business and religious meetings.

-I truly believe that the collective is crying out for places where we can gather, connect, share our stories, and be witnessed.
+I truly believe that the collective is crying out for places where we can gather, connect, share our stories, and be witnessed without judgement or the need to 'perform'.

 There is need to cultivate a sense of community that allows for us to feel held enough and nourished enough to be able to then go and be leaders in our own homes, families, business, work, communities and most importantly our own lives!